Notebook FAQ

 If you want to share SQL statements across Notebooks, you can store them using the Query and refer to them from multiple Notebooks.

-If the number of Pages becomes too large, save only the reusable SQL statements as Query and create a new Notebook.
+If the number of Pages increases considerably, save only the reusable SQL statements as Query and create a new Notebook.

 SQL Block